 At CBH, meals are prepared and provided according the young patient’s health needs.
 Accordingly, a ready-to-serve trolley is used to ensure that each patient is given his own food tray which consists of a meal suitable for his age, swallowing abilities, diet and overall health condition.
 Enteral feeding is also available to certain cases.

-Also within the department’s services, the clinical dietician assess patients’ nutritional needs and provides nutrition counseling for parents during hospitalization and after discharge in the nutrition clinic to guarantees the quality of nutrition infants receive at home.
+Also, the clinical dietician assess patients’ nutritional needs and provides nutrition counseling for parents during hospitalization and after discharge in the nutrition clinic to guarantees the quality of nutrition infants receive at home.